tweag/topiary/README.md

 For example, the playground can be run in a tmux pane, with your editor of choice open in another.

+## Related Tools

+### Tree-Sitter Specific

+* [Syntax Tree Playground][tree-sitter-playground]: An interactive
+  playground for experimenting with Tree-sitter and its query language.

+### Meta-Formatters

+* [treefmt]: A formatter orchestrator, which unifies formatters under a common interface.

+### Related Formatters

+* [ocamlformat]: A formatter for OCaml.
+* [ocp-indent]: A tool to indent OCaml code.
+* [Ormolu]: A formatter for Haskell that follows similar design principles as Topiary.
+* [prettier]: A formatter with support for multiple (web-development related) languages.
+* [rustfmt]: A formatter for Rust.
+* [shfmt]: A parser, formatter and interpreter for Bash et al.

 <!-- Links -->

 [bash]: https://www.gnu.org/software/bash